Bev Facey Community High School: Facilities

 Bev Facey backs onto the Strathcona Athletic Park, which is used for physical-education classes and athletic-team practices.
 Strathcona Athletic Park has four baseball diamonds, a football field, five combination football/soccer fields. a running track, and a practice soccer field.
 In winter there is an outdoor hockey rink.

 Academics

 Bev Facey is accredited as Alberta school number 3340 by Alberta Education.
 In 2015 the school had a three-year high school completion rate of 85.7%, a four-year completion rate of 86.9%, and a five-year completion rate of 91.1%, exceeding the average completion rates for Elk Island Public Schools and the province.
 The annual dropout rate was 1.8%, less than the average dropout rates for Elk Island Public Schools and the province.

 Courses are offered to the 30 level in English, mathematics, social studies, sciences (general, biology, chemistry, and physics), physical education, and second languages (French and Spanish).
-Fine arts courses are offered to the 30 level in art, band (both concert and jazz), creative music (rock/pop and singer-songwriter), drama, musical theatre, and technical theatre.
+Fine arts courses are offered to the 30 level in art, band (both concert and jazz), creative music (rock/pop and singer-songwriter), drama, musical theater, and technical theater.
 Specialized programs include: